spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/create-post-plugins-for-data-exchange-api.md

 template: howto-guide-template
 ---

-In some cases, after data is imported or changed through Data Exchange API, you might want some events to be executed automatically.
+In some cases, after data is imported or changed through Data Exchange API, you might want particular events to be executed automatically.
 This document describes how to set up such events by creating custom post plugins.

-For some manipulation after data import, we may need to create a new class that implements the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostCreatePluginInterface` interface.
-After data updates we may implement the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostUpdatePluginInterface` interface.

-For more details, please check documentation [Install the Data Exchange API + Category Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-category-management-feature.html) or [Install the Data Exchange API + Inventory Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-inventory-management-feature.html).
+To set up events that are executed after data import, you need to create a class that implements the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostCreatePluginInterface` interface.
+For events that are executed after data updates, use the `Spryker\Zed\DynamicEntityExtension\Dependency\Plugin\DynamicEntityPostUpdatePluginInterface` interface.
+For more details on these interfaces, see [Install the Data Exchange API + Category Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-category-management-feature.html) or [Install the Data Exchange API + Inventory Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-inventory-management-feature.html).

 ## Prerequisites